First off, please take 5 minutes of your time to watch the video below.

 The earth is the only planet that we know of in the whole universe capable of sustaining life, and it does that spectacularly.
 Yet we seem to have a total disregard for life, whether it be human or animal.

 If people with extremist views could see the world through Carl Sagan’s eyes I’m sure the world would be a much more peaceful place.
-If we could all step back and see the Earth at a distance, maybe we would all understand that all of us are part of one single system, which we need to work together to protect.
+If we could all step back and see the Earth at a distance, maybe we would all understand that all of us are part of one single system.
 We are all one.
 Astronauts call this profound shift in perspective from seeing the Earth in space The Overview Effect.